Mukti Retreat Accommodations

 Vajrapani Institute for Wisdom and Culture

 Accommodations: The rooms at Vajrapani were upgraded in 2006.
 They are comfortable and range from single and shared dormitory accommodations, to more secluded private cabins.
 All baths are shared.
 Van camping is available, but tent camping is not an option during the rainy season (November–March).

 Meals: The cost for meals includes three vegetarian meals per day, starting with dinner on the first day and ending with lunch on the last day.
 Please note that Vajrapani does not cater to special needs diets.

 Seating: Seating for meditation and satsang will be on prearranged seating provided by Vajrapani.
 Feel free to bring your own cushions or back supports.
 Do not bring your own chairs.

 Daily Tasks: Vajrapani Institute asks retreat participants to follow its tradition of karma yoga, which is an offering of work practice that helps to support the retreat environment.
 The tasks require up to 30 minutes of time each day and generally involve housekeeping duties like dishwashing, vegetable chopping, sweeping, looking after the tea area, and so forth.
 Your daily task will be assigned upon check-in at the retreat.

 Special Needs: Vajrapani is located in a rustic mountain setting and does not cater to special physical or dietary needs.
 The private cabins and their showers are located up a very steep hill accessible by foot.
-Due to the rustic nature of the retreat site, participants with disabilities or special needs are asked to join Mukti at her Kripalu 3-night retreat (May, 2013), Sevenoaks 4-night retreat (September, 2013) or her Mount Madonna 2-night retreat (December 2013).
+Due to the rustic nature of the retreat site, participants with disabilities or special needs are asked to join Mukti at her Garrison 3-night retreat (March 2014), Well Being 4-night retreat (May 2014) or her Hollyhock 5-night retreat (June 2014).

 All rooms have shared baths.
 Housing costs and availability are not guaranteed.